briankoser/avid/README.md

 ## Enhancements
 - [x] Style empty optional roster spots
 - [x] Style user team in draft order

 - [ ] Conditionally show/hide elements before and after draft
 - [ ] Move start button to sidebar
-- [ ] Restrict rounds to top of screen
 - [ ] Keepers
 - [ ] Reverse draft order during reverse snake order rounds
 - [ ] Default to user's roster
 - [ ] Option to automatically switch to roster of currently picking team

+- [ ] Zoomed-out position view: see at a glance which positions have high-rated players left
+- [ ] Bye-week view, so you can see when each of your players has a bye week
+- [ ] Mark target players

+- [ ] Restrict rounds to top of screen
 - [ ] Style empty required roster spots
 - [ ] Display position max
 - [ ] Select first option by default on autopick